Amadis15/nyc-public-safety-data-pipeline/README.md

 ## Key Insights

-Example insights from the analysis include:
+Insights from the analysis include:

 • Brooklyn reports the highest number of incidents, followed by Manhattan.